-The claim that the legal reforms based on French law started early on in Egypt is consistent with Brown`s argument that positive law and comprehensive law codes were already known in the Egyptian legal system.
-In addition, the idea that courts would rule on the basis of State Legislation and Ruler Decrees, was already implemented in the country.
-This is also part of Brown`s claim that the judicial reforms at the end of the nineteenth century were a continuation of reforms that started earlier in the century in Egypt as well as in the rest of the Empire.
-However the two new bodies that were added to the judicial structure, the National and the Mixed Courts, according to Brown in many ways differed from the judicial system that had existed in Egypt before their creation.
-The two new courts went further into the comprehensive, positive and western law then the old system did.
+The claim that the legal reforms based on French law started early on in Egypt is consistent with Brown’s argument that positive law and comprehensive law codes were already known in the Egyptian legal system.
+In addition, the idea that courts would rule on the basis of State Legislation and Ruler Decrees was already implemented in Egypt.
+This is also part of Brown’s claim that the judicial reforms at the end of the nineteenth century were a continuation of reforms that started earlier in the century in Egypt, as well as in the rest of the Empire.
+However, the two new bodies that were added to the judicial structure, the National and the Mixed Courts, according to Brown differed in many ways from the judicial system that had existed in Egypt before their creation.
+The two new courts incorporated comprehensive, positive, Western law more than the old system did.
 These two judicial structures and the French influence on them have already been discussed in this chapter.
-The French influence on the emerging Egyptian legal system is undeniably important but it was not the only external influence on this system.
+The French influence on the emerging Egyptian legal system is undeniably important, but it was not the only external influence on this system.
 British influence was another major factor in these reforms.

 British influence on the Egyptian Judicial System

-To understand the British influence on the Egyptian legal system it is important to examine the kind of colonial control the British exercised in Egypt.
-The British occupied Egypt from 1882 but never succeeded to gain full control of the country.
-According to the Francesca Petricca, other colonial powers were united in order to weaken British influence in Egypt.
-In addition national Egyptian political parties and other foreign elements in the country used every tool they could to undermine the British control of the Egyptian country.
-According to Petricca one can see in Egypt an example of "combined colonialism.
-One could find in Egypt in this period a number of internationally staffed institutions such as the Mixed Courts or the Administration of Public Debt (both institutions had been in existence in the Ottoman Empire).
+To understand the British influence on the Egyptian legal system, it is important to examine the kind of colonial control the British exercised in Egypt.
+The British occupied Egypt from 1882, but never succeeded in gaining full control of the country.
+According to Petricca, other colonial powers were united in order to weaken British influence in Egypt.
+In addition, national Egyptian political parties and other foreign elements in the country used every tool they could to undermine British control of Egypt.
+According to Petricca, one can see in Egypt an example of "combined colonialism.”
+One could find in nineteenth century Egypt a number of internationally staffed institutions such as the Mixed Courts or the Administration of Public Debt (both institutions had been in existence in the Ottoman Empire).
 The existence of these mixed institutions can be interpreted as a result of compromises intended to offer an effective coordination between the different powers at play in the country.
-In addition, as mentioned earlier, they were also designed to provide legal solutions to the process of the integration of the Egypt to the capitalist world economic system.
-Samera Esmeir provides another explanation for why the British did not assert a complete rule over Egypt.
-According to Esmeir the British marked themselves as observers and advisers for the Egyptian government institutions while the Egyptians were given the role of executers.
-A division of labor existed, therefore, between the two.
-This division was particularly true at the beginning of the British occupation of Egypt when it was unclear how long this situation would last.
+In addition, as mentioned earlier, these mixed institutions were also designed to provide legal solutions to the process of the integration of Egypt into the capitalist world economic system.
+Samera Esmeir provides another explanation for why the British did not assert complete rule over Egypt.
+According to Esmeir, the British modeled themselves as observers and advisers for Egyptian government institutions, while the Egyptians were given the role of executers.
+This division of labor was particularly true at the beginning of the British occupation of Egypt when it was unclear how long this situation would last.
 This decision served the British in claiming that they did not colonize Egypt and protected them from certain accusations.